-Irvin Keavid belongs to a humble and needy family.
-The father, like most people in the region, works hard as a small scale farmer.
+Marisol belongs to a humble and needy family.
+The father works hard as a small scale farmer.
 The mother takes care of her family and does the house chores.
-The family's monthly income is approximately less than U.S. $76.00.
+The family's monthly income is approximately less than U.S. $138.00.
 It is really low and they have serious problems to cover all their most urgent needs.
-They belong to the Mixteco ethnic group.
-They own their dwelling.
-It consists of three rooms, a kitchen, and a latrine.
-It is made of bricks and it has no drainage.
-Their furniture consists of a bed, a wardrobe, a stove, a table, and four chairs.
+They belong to the Mestizo ethnic group.
+They live at some relatives' dwelling.
+It consists of one single room, a kitchen, and a latrine.
+It is made of wood with a corrugated roof.
+It has no drainge and their furniture is in poor conditions.
 Their daily meals are not well balanced due to the lack of resources.
 They very seldom eat meat or chicken.
 Marisol is considered a healthy child and she has been vaccinated against the major childhood diseases.
-He is cheerful and friendly.
+She is cheerful and friendly.
 She loves to play with dolls.
 She is still very small to help in the house chores.
-He is attending the Early Child Development Program at the Project.
-His sister's name is Andrea and his brothers' names are Kevin and Cristopher.
+She is attending the Early Child Development Program at the Project.
+She has no brothers or sisters.

 It’s a great way to create a bond between someone who’s

 special to you and a child who will welcome his or her friendship and support.

 Copyright © 2015 ChildFund.
 A 501(c)(3) organization.
 Donations are tax-deductible to the fullest extent permitted by law.

 CHRISTIAN CHILDREN'S FUND® and CCF® are registered service marks of ChildFund International, USA

 ChildFund International has earned high ratings from Charity Navigator, the American Institute of Philanthropy and Charities Review Council.

 Learn more about our financial accountability »